 Spotify offers three plans for users with different benefits and prices.

 With a post-purchase upsell, the upsell offer is presented after the customer has already checked out.
-It can be shown on a pop-up, but typically, it’s done on a thank you page, or an upsell landing page.
-A post-purchase upsell is also called a one-click upsell, which will be explained later in this post.
+It can be shown on a pop-up, but typically, it’s done on a thank you page, or an upsell landing page that your new buyers only see after they’ve purchased the initial offer.

 Why pre-purchase upsells can hurt your sales